 On this day, as we celebrate the bounties of everlasting love, it seems appropriate to remember that enduring love does not just happen.
 It takes work.
 Sometimes we say things that we regret.
 Sometimes we do things that cause remorse.
 Why is it that in the heat of an argument, we say things we immediately regret?
 The answer lies in our biology.Comments

 All people encounter conflict in their personal and professional life.
 Dr. Frame delivers powerful tips and techniques to deal with it.
-His best selling book, Don’t Carve the Turkey with a Chainsaw: Resolving Family Conflict has won four book awards in 2012, and he is now developing a similar book for the workplace.
-He has provided hundreds of presentations sponsored by state and national associations, universities, governmental agencies, businesses, schools, and churches.
-Dr. Frame was one of the first people the Florida Supreme Court certified as a Family Mediator, and is a past President of the Florida Society of Psychotherapists.
+His best selling book, Don’t Carve the Turkey with a Chainsaw: Resolving Family Conflict has won four book awards in 2012.
+He has provided hundreds of presentations across the US for businesses, state and national associations, universities, governmental agencies, schools, and churches.
+Dr. Frame was one of the first people certified by the Florida Supreme Court as a Family Mediator, and is a past President of the Florida Society of Psychotherapists.
 He now presents workshops across the US and provides individual and organizational consultation.Check out his recent TV interview with Denise Plante on Channel 9, Denver.

 Please review the free report, the position statement on various topics, and read his blog.
 If it looks interesting let us know how we can help you or your organization.